WINTER 2026

 Zsolt Alapi obtained a Ph.D. in English from McGill University and taught at Marianopolis College and Concordia University for 35 years.
-He has edited sixanthologies of fiction, and his own short fiction, book reviews, and criticism have appeared in the UK, France, the U.S, Germany, Australia and in Canada.
+He has edited six anthologies of fiction, and his own short fiction, book reviews, and criticism haveappeared in the UK, France, the U.S, Germany, Australia and in Canada.
 A collection of his short stories, The Dance of the Seven Dwarfs appeared in 2014.
-His latest novel, Landscape with the Fall of Icarus, (DC Books Canada) was published in July, 2020, an a new novella is forthcoming.
+His latest novel, Landscape with the Fall of Icarus, (DC Books Canada) was published in July, 2020, and a new novella is forthcoming.
 Zsolt also writes a column for the culture blog Montreal Rampage called “Notes of a Grumpy Old Man”.
 He is currently writing full-time, having just finished a new collection of short fiction and is working on a new novel.

 Ingrid Birker worked at the Redpath Museum at McGill University for over 40 years and continues sharing her love of nature as an accredited Forest and Nature School Practitioner.
 In the last 2 years she has provided forest school sessions and guided outdoor explorations for a diverse group of participants including the Grade 6 students at Kells Academy, the young forest campers at Explorations Learning and the adults from the Montreal Native Women’s shelter and the Shul Ruelle congregants in NDG.
 Her experience as an outdoor educator started with her book about finding Fossils in the Building Stones of Downtown Montreal.
 This was converted into an online downloadable interactive walking exploration in 2021 and has been viewed over 4000 times.
 The other downloadable GIS StoryMaps she has published include: Quebec’s Mushrooms, Minerals, Trees, Biodiversity and McGill’s Secret Science Spots.